Checking Oil - Motorbikes

 2

-Many people recommend measuring motorcycle oil cold, however this method is considered more effective by some mechanics.
+While many people recommend measuring motorcycle oil cold, this method is considered more effective by some mechanics, as a warmed engine can give a truer indication of oil levels and condition.

 3